 History of the Aran Cable Stitch

 The Aran cable and derives from the North of the West of Ireland, Co.
 Donegal.
 Many people think of tweeds in association with the said region.
 But, of course, the same wool colored and spun into a rainbow of multi-tone yarns goes into the making of tweedy fisherman sweaters.
 It is said, that the colour combinations for Donegal yarns owe to close observation of the palette of nature, rendered with an artistic exaggeration - so to bring out the dreamiest, and most evocative of hues.

 The Best of Irish Craft is Inspired by Fishermen

-Fisherman out of Ireland, Donegal Design, and Studio Donegal are notable for bringing the best of this side of Irish craft to our stores.
+Fisherman out of Ireland, Donegal Design, and Studio Donegal is notable for bringing the best of this side of Irish craft to our stores.
 As with the Arans, nowadays there is much more choice, including the diversification of materials used.
-Albeit, we still stick with only natural fibres there are sweaters made with the coarser Irish wool, soft Merino wool, and, even some cashmere blends.
+Albeit, we still stick with only natural fibers there are sweaters made with the coarser Irish wool, soft Merino wool, and, even some cashmere blends.
 People often come back to the store looking to replace one of their Donegal fisherman sweaters after years of wear, because of how fondly they have worn them.
-There is an undeniable character to every so beautifully coloured garment as that.
+There is an undeniable character in every so beautifully colored garment as that.
 And, nature is a superb designer!